 A confidential service which provides support to help you thrive at university

-Our team provides support for students with a range of disabilities and autism spectrum disorders.
-Our dedicated advisors have experience of working with students with a variety of conditions, they provide practical and emotional support to help minimise or eliminate barriers to learning and participation and enhance your university experience.
+Our team provides support for students with a range of disabilities, long-term health conditions, and autism spectrum conditions.
+Our specialist Disability Advisors have experience of working with students with a variety of conditions.
+We provide practical and emotional support to help minimise or eliminate barriers to learning and participation and enhance your university experience.

 Who we support